Wingrave: Wingrave C of E Combined School

 Wingrave C of E Combined school is the only primary school in the village, and takes children from Wingrave, Cublington, Rowsham and Aston Abbotts.
 The current site was built in 1974, after the old schools at Wingrave and Aston Abbotts closed.
-It teaches around 120 pupils from the ages of 4 to 11.
-The current acting Headteacher is Val Britnell.
-The primary school has very close links to the church.
-Every year the school travels to the Parish Church for a Harvest festival and other services.
-Then at the age of 11, the pupils move to either Cottesloe School in Wing or a selective school in Aylesbury.
+It teaches around 200 pupils from the ages of 4 to 11.
+Pupils attend the Parish Church for the annual harvest festival and on other occasions.
+At the age of 11, the pupils move to either Cottesloe School in Wing or a selective school in Aylesbury.

 MacIntyre School

 In 1972 the Manor was sold to become MacIntyre School.
 MacIntyre school subsequently moved to a new purpose built premises in 2006 approximately 100 metres from the Manor House having sold off the manor house for development.
-The school cares for children described as having complex learning difficulties, many on the autism spectrum, and was greatly supported by Bob Monkhouse during his lifetime.
+The school cares for children described as having complex learning difficulties, many on the autism spectrum, and was supported by Bob Monkhouse during his lifetime.
 The school offers residential and day placements.

 Churches

-Wingrave has a parish Church of St Peter and St Paul, where Revd Helen Barnes is Vicar.
+Wingrave has a parish Church of St Peter and St Paul.
 Wingrave also has a Methodist church at Nup End.
-The former URC Church closed in 2005, although the Congregational churchyard remains as a memorial garden.
+The former United Reformed Church closed in 2005, although the Congregational churchyard remains as a memorial garden.